niklasramo/mezr/README.md

 ### .containingBlock()

 Returns the element's [containing block](https://www.w3.org/TR/CSS2/visuren.html#containing-block), which is considered to be the closest ancestor element (or window, or document, or the target element itself) that the target element's positioning is relative to.
-In other words, containing block is the element the target element's CSS properties *left*, *right*, *top* and *bottom* are relative to.
+In other words, containing block is the element that the target element's CSS properties *left*, *right*, *top* and *bottom* are relative to.
 You should not confuse this with the native [elem.offsetParent](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/offsetParent) read-only property, which works in a similar fashion (and even identically in certain situations), but is really not the same thing (although the name might imply it).

 **The logic**

 * Document is considered to be the root containing block of all elements and the window.
 * Getting the document's containing block will return `null`.
 * Static element does not have a containing block since setting values to the *left*, *right*, *top* and *bottom* CSS properties does not have any effect on the element's position.
 Thus, getting the containing block of a static element will return `null`.
 * Relative element's containing block is always the element itself.
 * Fixed element's containing block is always the closest transformed ancestor or `window` if the element does not have any transformed ancestors.
 An exception is made for browsers which allow fixed elements to bypass the W3C specification of transform rendering.
 In those browsers fixed element's containing block is always the `window`.
 * Absolute element's containing block is the closest ancestor element that is transformed or positioned (any element which is not static).
 If no positioned or transformed ancestor is not found the containing block is the `document`.
+* Sticky element is a special case since "left", "right", "top" and "bottom" CSS properties do not always affect the element's position.
+However, for consistency, the closest scrolling ancestor element is always considered as sticky element's containing block, and if no scrolling ancestor is found window is returned.
 * Root element and body element are treated equally with all other elements.

 **`.containingBlock( el, [ fakePosition ] )`**